 What Problems are Caused by a Toxic Boss?

 No, this isn’t an exaggeration — bad bosses can lead to real health problems.
 Harvard Business Review showed that working for a toxic boss makes a person more likely to suffer from stroke, heart attack, or another life-threatening cardiac condition.
-Bad bosses also increase risk of chronic stress, depression, anxiety, lowered immune system, and the common cold.
+Bad bosses also increase the risk of chronic stress, depression, anxiety, lowered immune system, and the common cold.
 These problems cost $190 billion in U.S. healthcare costs annually, and lead to 120,000 annual deaths — which is more than kidney disease or Alzheimer’s.

 The good news is that making headway on your toxic boss problem is not only great for morale — it can potentially mean big savings in company healthcare costs.

 Bad managers are a leading cause of employee turnover, and reporting shows that 50% of employees leave their jobs because of bad managers.
 This is an expensive problem.
 Replacing employees costs anywhere from 1/2 to 2x that person’s salary.
 That means a 100-person organization with an average salary of $50,000 could be dealing with turnover and replacement costs of roughly$650,000 – $2.6 million per year.